signintech/gopdf/README.md

 ```

 ### Placeholder.
-We use this placehold as the position.
-Then the text can be fill in later.
-Use case: when we want to print the total number of pages in every page of pdf, but we don't know until we render every page of the pdf.
+With the placeholder function(s), you can create a placeholder to define a position.
+To make room for text to be add later.

 There are 2 related functions: